isetbio/ISETImagePipeline/README.md

 If you are interested in the details of our simulation and reconstruction (i.e., you are reading the Methods section), you should also take a look at [ISETBio](https://github.com/isetbio/isetbio/wiki) and [Reconstruction Toolbox](https://github.com/isetbio/ISETPipelineToolbox).

 ## Others Code & Script
-There are many other scripts and functions in this repo, most of them are either things we used to run our analysis at scale, or other things that we have done but didn't go into this paper.
+There are many other scripts and functions in this repo, most of them are either things we used to run our analysis at scale, or other things that we have done but didn't go into this paper (e.g., regression-based reconstruction method).
 Here are some of them you might find useful:

 ```
 ...